michiel-jfx/nop/README.md

 Actually, it is close to nothing since the CPU cycles through it, so a tiny very tiny amount of time passes.
 And it also uses one bit of space.

-Back in the eighties we used to make demos (on Amiga 500) in assembly and put some NOPs on places in the code which later where altered (self-modifying code).
+Back in the days we used to make demos (on Amiga 500) in assembly and put some NOPs on places in the code which later where altered (self-modifying code).
 But that's another story.

 This is the app that does nothing.
 The dark mode version it is ; ) Entirely nothing?
 Well, it is the skeleton to use for new mobile applications.
 All those apps should have a proper exit function.
 So the Nop app does nothing but can exist properly.